Gravitas40E/WorldSmith/README.md

 ---

-## Vision
+# Vision

 WorldSmith aims to become an open-source foundation for deterministic planetary simulation.

-Rather than generating planets that merely look believable, WorldSmith models the physical processes that create them.
-By combining scientific simulation with modern software architecture, it provides reusable infrastructure for anyone building educational software, scientific tools, simulation engines, or next-generation procedural worlds.
+Rather than generating planets that merely appear believable, WorldSmith models the physical processes that shape them.
+Every observable property can be traced back to deterministic simulation, making worlds reproducible, explainable, and scientifically inspectable.

-Whether you're creating a strategy game, researching planetary science, or building a procedural universe, WorldSmith is designed to provide deterministic, explainable, and extensible world simulation.
+Whether you're building a strategy game, researching planetary science, or creating a procedural universe, WorldSmith provides a modular foundation for deterministic world simulation.

 ---

-## License
+# License

-Licensed under the Apache License, Version 2.0.
+This project is licensed under the **Apache License 2.0**.

----
+See the [LICENSE](LICENSE) file for details.